5:10 Equal Employment Opportunity and Minority Recruitment

 ADOPTED: October 4, 1999

 The Board regulates the reimbursement of all travel, meal, and lodging expenses by resolution.
 Money shall not be advanced or reimbursed, or purchase orders issued for: (1) the expenses of any person except the employee, (2) anyone’s personal expenses, or (3) entertainment expenses.
 Entertainment includes, but is not limited to, shows, amusements, theaters, circuses, sporting events, or any other place of public or private entertainment or amusement, unless the entertainment is ancillary to the purpose of the program or event.
+During these activities, the District is not responsible for losses due to an employee’s own negligence, losses due to normal wear, or losses due to theft, unless the theft was a result of the District’s negligence.
 Employees must submit the appropriate itemized, signed, standardized form(s) to support any requests for expense advancements, reimbursements, or purchase orders that show the following:

-2. The name and title of the employee who is requesting the expense advancement or reimbursement.
-Receipts from group functions must include the names, offices, and job titles of all participants.
+- The name and title of the employee who is requesting the expense advancement or reimbursement.
+Receipts from group functions must include the names, offices, and job titles of all participants

 The Superintendent may advance expenses to teachers and other licensed employees for the anticipated actual and necessary expenses to be incurred while attending meetings that are related to their duties and will contribute to their professional development, provided they fall below the maximum allowed in the Board’s expense regulations.